AnalyserVansh/SCT_DS_2/README.md

-Analyze a raw data of titanic ship and transform it into the insightful way on the basis of family relation, age, and P-class, how many people were alive and belons to which categories.
+Analyze a raw data of titanic ship and transform it into the insightful way on the basis of family relation, age, and P-class, how many people were alive and belongs to which categories.
 With the help of python (Pandas & Numpy)